mildgrim/sensu-slack-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Teams notification output template, in Golang text/template format (default "{{ .Check.Output }}")
+  -s, --sender string                 The name that messages will be sent as (default "Sensu") -d, --description-template string   The Teams notification output template, in Golang text/template format (default "{{ .Check.Output }}")
-  -h, --help                          help for sensu-teams-handler -i, --icon-url string               A URL to an image to use as the user avatar (default "https://www.sensu.io/img/sensu-logo.png")
-  -u, --username string               The username that messages will be sent as (default "sensu") -w, --webhook-url string            The webhook url to send messages to
+  -h, --help                          help for sensu-teams-handler -u, --sensu-url string              A URL to the Sensu dashboard (default "http://localhost:3000") -t, --is-test string                Specify if this is a test run (default "false") -w, --webhook-url string            The webhook url to send messages to
 ```